top of page

 Oregon 2024 Session- Another AgHS Client Victory!
 HB 4121 Signed into Law on March 20!

-This 2024 Oregon Session, AgHS led efforts on behalf of our clients to update Oregon hemp program policies resulting in new victories for our clients and the broader hemp industry!
+This 2024 Oregon Session, AgHS led efforts to update Oregon hemp program policies resulting in new victories for our clients and the broader hemp industry!
 The comprehensive omnibus cannabis/hemp bill HB 4121 passed the Oregon Legislature on March 7 and was signed into law on March 20, 2024.

 HB 4121 was a House Judiciary Committee Bill that was the product of months of collaborative work between leading hemp industry stakeholders, cannabis industry stakeholders, OLCC, ODA, law enforcement, the leadership of the HB 3000/SB 1564 Taskforce, and the House Judiciary Committee Chairs and Co-Chairs.